We offer extensive flexibility on the training organization.

 The future of LIBOR:

-Quantitative perspective on benchmarks, overnight, fallback and regulation.
+Quantitative perspective on benchmarks, transition, fallback and regulation.

-With the increased expectation of some IBORs discontinuation and the increasing regulatory requirements related to benchmarks, a more robust fallback provision and a clear transition plan for benchmark-linked derivatives is becoming paramount for the interest rate market.
+With the increased expectation of some IBORs discontinuation and the increasing regulatory requirements related to benchmarks, a clear transition and a more robust fallback provision for benchmark-linked derivatives are becoming paramount for the interest rate market.

 On the fallback side, several options have been proposed and ISDA held a consultation on some of them.
 The results of the ISDA consultation has been to select the ``compounding setting in arrears" adjusted rate and the "historical mean/median" spread approach.
-We analyse the proposed options in details and present an alternative option supported by different working groups.
+We present those options and emphasise their drawbacks.
+In particular the compounding setting in arrears lack of details and lack of measurability and they would make it not be achievable in practice.
+We also present an alternative option supported by different working groups.
+The historical option can lead to significant value transfer, some of them having already taken place.
 The presentation focuses is on the quantitative finance impacts for derivatives.

 - Cash-collateral discounting.